loriot/AzureSolutionTemplate/power-bi/README.md

 ![Device Data (Latest Readings Only)](Images/RepeatProcess.PNG)

->NOTE: This is a temporary workaround to be used until the Cosmos DB Power BI connector is out of preview and parameters are enabled for this connection type (after which the experience will be similar to that for the Inactive Devices API).
+>**NOTE: This is a temporary workaround to be used until the Cosmos DB Power BI connector is out of preview and parameters are enabled for this connection type (after which the experience will be similar to that for the Inactive Devices API).**

 Click ‘Close and Apply’ in the top left of the Query Editor window.
 You will then be prompted for authentication for the inactive devices API – choose Anonymous and click 'Connect'.

 ![API Authentication](Images/APIAuth.png)

-Now that all the connections are correctly set up and authenticated, the visuals should populate with your data and look similar to the below:
+Now that all the connections are correctly set up and authenticated, the visualisations should populate with your data and look similar to the below.
+If they don't, manally refresh the data by clicking on the refresh button in the 'Home' tab of the ribbon.

 ![Final Result](Images/FinalResult.png)

 To publish this report to the Power BI Service, click the 'Publish' button at the right of the 'Home' tab in the ribbon.
-Select your preferred destination to deploy to the [Power BI portal](https://powerbi.microsoft.com):
+Choose your preferred destination Group Workspace and click 'Select' to deploy to the [Power BI portal](https://powerbi.microsoft.com):

 ![Publish Report](Images/Publish.PNG)